-They will be open-minded and supportive of differences in their partners as long as the ideas or actions do not infringe on their strong moral core of beliefs.
+They will be open-minded and supportive of differences in their partners as long as the ideas or actions do not infringe on their solid moral core beliefs.
 Even if disappointed, they tend to keep their negative feelings to themselves.
-This is because they value harmony and will bend over backward to please their partner.
+This is because they value harmony and bend backward to please their partner.

 The INFP is a good communicator and is compassionate in their dealings with their partner.
 They will listen attentively and strive to help their partner become the best version of themselves.

 What a Bad Relationship for an INFP Looks Like